Supplier Standards Code of Conduct

 6. Environmental Sustainability

-Recognising the value of environmental sustainability, Hino expects all suppliers and contractors to comply with all applicable laws and regulations relating to the environmental preservation and protection.
-Suppliers and contractors should continually aspire to improve the sustainability of all business practices.
-This should include the promotion of energy and emissions reductions strategies through the operations and supply chains of all suppliers and contractors.
+Recognising the value of environmental sustainability, Hino expects all Suppliers to comply with all applicable laws and regulations relating to the environmental preservation and protection.
+Suppliers should continually aspire to improve the sustainability of all business practices.
+This should include the promotion of energy and emissions reductions strategies through the operations and supply chains of all Suppliers.

 Connect with Us